 1. Organize your yarn stash and craft area.

 It is so hard for me to get my creative juices flowing if my space is a mess….
-Which inevitably happens because creating is messy lol.
+This inevitably happens because creating is messy lol.
 Sometimes all I need to cure my color commitment blues is to clean up and organize my yarn stash and my space in the living room where I do most of my crocheting.

 2. Head to your favorite yarn store!